slu-soc5650/syllabus/docs/intro.md

 The majority of course content (sample code, documentation, and assignments) for this course will be made available using **[GitHub](http://www.github.com)**.
 GitHub is a website used by programmers, data analysts, and researchers to share computer code and projects.
 GitHub will also be used for assignment submission and feedback.
 In addition to providing us with platform for hosting course content, using GitHub will give you experience in some of the techniques that researchers use to conduct both open-source and collaborative research.
 GitHub is free to use but does have some premium features, which students can access for free through their [Student Developer program](https://education.github.com/pack/).
 As I noted above, these premium features *are not required* for this course but are worth knowing about if you decide to continue using GitHub.

-### Discourse
+### Slack

-[Discourse](http://discourse.org) is commerical forum software that we will be using as a central place to post annoucements, ask questions, and get help.
-Quite a few major open source platforms utilize Discourse's software, including [RStudio](http://community.rstudio.com) and [ROpenSci](http://discuss.ropensci.org), so it is worth knowing how to use their software.
-You will be invited to the course [discussion forums](https://discuss.slu-ssds.org), which are not publicly accessible, and are expected to check them regularly.
+[Slack](http://slack.com) is commerical chat software that we will be using as a central place to post annoucements, ask questions, and get help.
+Slack is quite common right now in a variety of industries, so it is worth knowing how to use their software.
+Please join our [course Slack organization](http://slu-soc5650.slack.com).
+Like GitHub, we will be using the free tier, so you should not have to worry about any paid upgrades.

 ## Software
 There are three principle applications we'll be using this semester in addition to the services listed previously: [ArcGIS Pro](https://pro.arcgis.com/en/pro-app/), [RStudio](https://www.rstudio.com), and [GitHub Desktop](https://desktop.github.com).
 Both RStudio and GitHub Desktop of these are open-source applications that can be downloaded and used without cost.
 All applications are available in our classroom, which you will have 24-hour access to throughout the semester.
 All students will need access to these tools every week, so plan to either set-up your computer accordingly or budget time to spend in the lab.